Highlights of Milan Men's Fashion Week-Xinhua - ExBulletin

 Highlights of Milan Men’s Fashion Week-Xinhua

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for SHANGHAI TANG during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for SHANGHAI TANG during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+Models present creations for SHANGHAI TANG during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+Models present creations for SHANGHAI TANG during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for SHANGHAI TANG during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+Models present creations for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+Models present creations for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

-A model presents creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

+A model presents a creation for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
+(Xinhua/Jin Mamengni)

-Models present creations for Dsquared2 during Milan Men’s Fashion Week in Milan, Italy, Jan.
-13, 2023.
+Models present creations for Fendi during Milan Men’s Fashion Week in Milan, Italy, Jan.
+14, 2023.
 (Xinhua/Jin Mamengni)

 |